canh25xp/GraduationThesis/OUTLINES.md

 ## 1.2 Objectives and scope of the graduation thesis

+Currently, there are several web services, such as those provided by Grammarly and John Snow Labs, offer ready-to-use English text correction.
+However, these services are not open-source, limiting their adaptability for deploying different GEC systems.
+Therefore, we will only compare and evaluate some available open-source English correction tools, noticeably, GECko+ and MiSS.

+GECko+ is an English language assisting tool that corrects mistakes of various types on written texts.
+It combines a sentence level GEC model, GECToR XLNet, and a sentence ordering model.
+When a user inputs a text into the system, it segments the text into sentences and corrects the sentences with GECToR before re-ordering them by the sentence ordering model.
+However, GECko+ lacks the options of choosing the GEC base models and using system combination methods.
+It is also unclear how easy it is to extend GECko+ to other GEC systems.

+MiSS on the other hand is a comprehensive tool for machine translation that includes grammatical error correction as a feature.
+The main machine translation features of MiSS include: basic machine translation, simultaneous machine translation, and back translation for quality evaluation.
+For the GEC part, it uses GECToR XLNet for English GEC and GECToR with BERT-chinese and BERT-japanese models for Chinese and Japanese GEC respectively.
+Like GECko+, MiSS also lacks the options of choosing the GEC base models and using system combination methods.

-The primary objective of this thesis is to develop GecWeb (Grammatical Error Correction Web), a web-based application that makes state-of-the-art GEC systems accessible to the general public.
-The system aims to overcome the limitations of existing GEC tools by providing a lightweight, user-friendly interface that can be used on devices with varying screen sizes and internet speeds, particularly targeting users in developing countries.
+Based on the above analysis, this thesis will aim to develop GecWeb (Grammatical Error Correction Web), a web-based application that makes state-of-the-art GEC systems accessible to the general public.

-To achieve this, the thesis will first conduct a comprehensive survey of existing GEC systems and user needs.
-This survey will include an analysis of current products such as Grammarly and GECKo+, as well as open-source tools like MiSS.
-The survey will highlight the strengths and weaknesses of these systems, particularly in terms of accessibility, usability, and performance.

-Based on this analysis, the thesis will identify the key limitations of existing GEC systems, such as their reliance on command-line interfaces, lack of support for mobile devices, and limited customization options.
-The thesis will then propose a solution that addresses these limitations by developing a lightweight web application that supports multiple GEC models and combination methods, ensuring high performance and ease of use.
+The system aims to overcome the limitations of existing GEC tools, such as their reliance on command-line interfaces, lack of support for mobile devices, and limited customization options, by providing a lightweight, user-friendly interface that can be used on devices with varying screen sizes and internet speeds, particularly targeting users in developing countries.

 ## 1.3 Tentative solution